Functional Movement Patterns

 Written by Kyle Ligon - MovementLink.FIT Head Coach

-1. Performance potential is boosted as our muscles and joints are being used in the way our bodies have evolved to move.
+1. Functional performance potential is boosted as our muscles and joints are being used in the way our bodies have evolved to move.

 3. Muscle imbalances are resolved as developing functional movement patterns will require weak muscles to catch up to overdeveloped muscles caused by previous errors in habitual movement and technique.